 - Pledged goods and documents (usually ordered and kept by type)

-Collaterals and associated documents (e.g. fire insurance on property pledged) which are subject to a limitation period or a maturity date need to be kept in order of date to ensure that timely and appropriate action is taken with regard to them.
+Keep associated documents of collaterals (e.g. fire insurance on property pledged) which are subject to a limitation period or a maturity date, in order of date, to ensure that the lender takes timely and appropriate action with regard to them.

-There must be limited access to the items put in safe custody and they should be protected against natural disaster.
+In addition, limit access to the items put in safe custody and ensure processes are in place to protect them against natural disaster.

-A collateral book for each type of collateral will be created and will be managed by a senior manager.
-This is done to allow the lender to manage the:
+Create collateral book for each type of collateral which a senior manager manages.
+Consequently, this allows the lender to manage the:

 - Collateral inventory

-- Expiration of the limitation period/ maturity dates on certain collateral so that appropriate action may be taken (e.g. the filing of continuation papers on the expiration of limitation periods for the perfection of security interests, the settlement of negotiable instruments, like promissory notes or certificates of deposits, which need to be settled without delay on maturity, etc.)
+- Expiration of the limitation period/ maturity dates on certain collateral so that they can take appropriate action.
+For example, this may include the filing of continuation papers on the expiration of limitation periods for the perfection of security interests.
+Or, the settlement of negotiable instruments, like promissory notes or certificates of deposits, which need to settle without delay on maturity, etc.

-The collateral book should assign a number to each collateral asset / document which in turn should be tagged with the number, the borrower’s name/ number, pledger’s name, date, etc.
+The collateral book should assign a number to each collateral asset / document.
+Then tag the asset/document with the number, the borrower’s name/ number, pledger’s name, date, etc.

 The senior manager responsible for the collateral book will need to periodically check the collateral book against the physical inventory of the collateral.
-Any collateral that is added or removed from the inventory should be registered in the appropriate collateral book.
-When accepting or returning collateral/ documents a receipt would need to be issued or received from the borrower stating the collateral type, quantity, date and signature.
+Also, register any collateral that he adds or removes from the inventory in the appropriate collateral book.
+Further, when accepting or returning collateral/ documents either issue a receipt or receive one from the borrower stating the collateral type, quantity, date and signature.

 In this post we have considered collateral management with respect to credit risk management and safeguarding the enforceability of security interest in collateral.
-In the next post we will see how security interests are enforced when a credit risk event, such as default occurs.
+In the next post we will see how to enforce security interests when a credit risk event, such as default occurs.